-The fear of damp sets in.
-And that's a logical fear.
+The fear of damp sets in — a logical fear.

 Damp can cause all sorts of problems from rot to black spot mould.

-In recent years, the effectiveness of these membranes has been questioned.
-New builds require roof tile ventilation to pass building regulations and owners of older homes are installing roof tile vents to improve ventilation.
+Nowadays, new builds require roof tile ventilation to pass building regulations, and owners of older homes are installing roof ventilation tiles to improve ventilation.

 The addition of extra loft insulation can also reduce the effectiveness of eaves vents — sometimes blocking them completely.